benfertig/timestamper/README.md

 #### Additional files
 This is the most crucial section.
 You *must* provide all of the necessary dependencies here for your Time Stamper executable (.exe) to work.<br />

-For the following steps, replace {path_to_repository} with the directory that you have saved this repository to.<br />
+For the following steps, replace {path_to_repository} with the directory that you have saved the timestamper repository to.<br />

 First, select "Add files" and add the following file:
 ```